IIIF/api/source/api/search/0.9/index.md

 }
 {% endhighlight %}

-Semantic Tags or other URIs searchable via the `q` parameter might also have labels to display to the user, rather than the URI that matched:
+Semantic Tags or other URIs searchable via the `q` parameter might also have labels to display to the user, rather than the URI that matched.
+The order of the terms might be by the label, rather than the matching URI, if there is an associated label.

 {% highlight json %}
 {